oanamariasilivastru/Library/README.md

 # Library Console App – Run & Configuration Guide

-These instructions will help you configure and start the Library Console application.
-No additional database file is required—you can point the app at your existing SQLite database.
+This file contains detailed instructions for configuring, building, and running the Library Console application, and describes the “Point 7” functionality (due‑date & return‑date tracking) that was added.

 ---

 ## Prerequisites

 - **.NET 8 SDK** installed and on your PATH
-- (Optional) an IDE such as Visual Studio, Rider, or VS Code
+- (Optional) an IDE like Visual Studio, Rider, or VS Code
+- (Optional) **SQLite CLI** if you want to inspect the SQLite database file

 ---

 ## Project Dependencies

-Make sure your **LibraryConsole.csproj** includes the following packages:
+Ensure your `LibraryConsole.csproj` includes these package references:

 ```xml
 <ItemGroup>